TenderSure-Africa-SEZ/trific-platform-docs/docs/platform/index.md

 # Platform Overview

-The Trific Platform is a revolutionary curated marketplace that transforms how businesses connect with service providers through a unique direct engagement model powered by rigorous quality assurance.
+The TRIFIC Platform is a revolutionary curated marketplace that transforms how businesses connect with service providers through a unique direct engagement model powered by rigorous quality assurance.

 ## Platform Vision